cwi-swat/rebel2/readme.md

 ```
 check CantOverdrawAccount from SingleAccount in max 5 steps;
 ```
 Let's dissect this statement.
-The last part, `in max 5 steps`, bounds the model checker to never look for traces with more than 5 consecutive raised events.
+The last part, `in max 5 steps`, limits the model checker to never look for traces with more than 5 consecutive raised events.
 The first part, `check CantOverdrawAccount`, instructs the model checker to check the earlier defined assertion.
 The `check` command forces the model checker to look for a _counter example_, a trace for which the assertion `CantOverdrawAccount` does not hold.
 The middle part, `from SingleAccount` states the configuration that should be used by the model checker when searching for a counter example.

 Running this command will yield the following result (click on the line of the command definition, right mouse click and select `Rebel actions -> Run checker (30s timeout)`):